suhaniarora06/Cyclistic-Case-Study-Google-Data-Analytics-Capstone-/README.md

            This also explains why members might avoid using docked bikes; they likely prefer bikes that they can keep for longer periods or those that offer a more consistent route.

+ ### [4] Riders Behavioural Patterns

+ Monthly trip patterns reveal that both casual and member riders follow similar trends, showing a peak in trips during the summer months and a drop in winter months.
+Notably, the difference between casual and member riders is smallest in July, at the height of summer.

+ Comparing days of the week reveals that casual riders tend to make more trips on weekends, while members experience a decrease in trips over the weekend compared to the rest of the week.
+This again leads to the theory that casual riders are more inclined to use bikes for recreational purposes on weekends, while members, who may use bikes exclusively for commuting, experience a drop in usage when the workweek is over.

+ Throughout the day, members exhibit two distinct peaks in their trip patterns : one in the early morning, between 6 a.m. and 8 a.m., aligning with the start of the workday, and another in the evening, from around 4 p.m. to 8 p.m, coinciding with their return home.
+In contrast, casual riders show a steady increase in trips throughout the day, reaching a high in the evening before tapering off.

+ Even the average ride length of the members doesn't change during the weekdays and remains stable whereas casual riders have longer durations.

+ Based on these insights, it is safe to conclude that casual commuters cover roughly twice the distance of members, but they do so less frequently.